New Yorktown Museum

 YORKTOWN, Va. — Stories of citizens and soldiers of the American Revolution unfold at the new American Revolution Museum at Yorktown, an expansive history complex featuring an introductory film, immersive gallery exhibits and living-history experiences in re-creations of a Continental Army encampment and Revolution-era farm.

 The American Revolution Museum at Yorktown, replacing the Yorktown Victory Center, presents a renewed perspective on the meaning and impact of the Revolution.
-The dedication of the American Revolution Museum at Yorktown on April 1 is the highpoint of a 13-day Grand Opening Celebration, March 23-April 4, saluting each of the first original 13 states in the order that they ratified the Constitution.
+The dedication of the American Revolution Museum at Yorktown on April 1, 2017, was the high point of a 13-day Grand Opening Celebration, March 23-April 4, saluting each of the first original 13 states in the order that they ratified the Constitution.

 Films & Galleries Dazzle, Inform

 In the 170-seat museum theater, “Liberty Fever” draws visitors into the world of Revolutionary America, setting the stage for indoor gallery and outdoor living-history experiences.
-The introductory film is narrated by an early-19th-century storyteller who has traveled the country gathering stories about the American Revolution and shares his accounts using a moving panorama presentation of the time period.
+The introductory film, which won a 2017 Gold MUSE Award from the American Alliance of Museums, is narrated by an early-19th-century storyteller who has traveled the country gathering stories about the American Revolution and shares his accounts using a moving panorama presentation of the time period.

 The 22,000-square-foot permanent exhibition galleries engage visitors in the tumult, drama and promise of the Revolution through period artifacts and immersive environments, dioramas, interactive exhibits and short films, including an experiential theater that transports visitors to the Siege of Yorktown with wind, smoke and the thunder of cannon fire.